Here you’ll find answers to the most common questions about Ukrainian hryvnia (UAH) transfers.

 You can send UAH to personal cards that are linked to UAH bank accounts registered in Ukraine.

-You can't send to business cards or junior cards (“Картка Юнiора”).
+You can't send to junior cards (“Картка Юнiора”) or business cards/accounts.

 What information do I need about my recipient?